 3D-model creation

 NOTE: The creation of a 3D-model from a radiological dataset is called the segmentation process, and a special software is required.
-The Segmentation of medical images bases itself upon Hounsfield units, to form 3-dimensional models9.
+The segmentation of medical images bases itself upon Hounsfield units, to form 3-dimensional models9.
 This study uses a commercial segmentation and 3D-modeling software (see Table of Materials), but similar results can be achieved using available freeware.
 The following steps will be described for modeling from a contrast-enhanced CT dataset.

 After importing the dataset into the segmentation software, crop the dataset to limit the area of interest, i.e. heart and aortic arch.
 Cropping the dataset is achieved by selecting the “Crop Images” tool and moving the edges of the ROI by clicking and moving the sides of the frame.
 This can be done in all three orientations.
 Therefore, a focus on the ROI, together with a decrease of file size is obtained, which enables higher computing speed, leading to reduced overall working time.

-Define a range of Hounsfield unit values (approx. 200-800 HU) by opening the “Thresholding” tool, resulting in a combined mask of the contrast-enhanced blood volume and bone structures (Figure 1A, e.g., sternum, parts of the ribcage and spine).
+Define a range of Hounsfield unit values (approx. 200-800 HU) by opening the “Threshold” tool, resulting in a combined mask of the contrast-enhanced blood volume and bone structures (Figure 1A, e.g., sternum, parts of the ribcage and spine).

 Remove all bone parts which are undesirable in the final 3D-model by using the “Split Mask” tool which enables the marking and separation of multiple areas and overall slices, based on Hounsfield values and location.